sybrenstuvel/python-rsa/README.md

 licensed under the [Apache License, version 2.0](https://www.apache.org/licenses/LICENSE-2.0)

-Plans for the future
+Major changes in 4.0
 --------------------

-Version 3.4 is the last version in the 3.x range.
-Version 4.0 will drop the following modules, as they are insecure:
+Version 3.4 was the last version in the 3.x range.
+Version 4.0 drops the following modules, as they are insecure:

 - `rsa._version133`